 Make a Healthy Eating Plan for Truck Drivers

-A healthy eating plan for truck drivers isn’t just about what foods they are eating but also how and when they are eating them.
+A healthy eating plan for truck drivers isn’t just about what water and foods they are eating but also how and when they are eating them.
 Seeing all these new “rules” might seem daunting, but don’t be discouraged.
 You can try to adopt a few of these guidelines at intervals.
-This way, as you get used to one batch of suggestions, you can accumulate more — and eventually, every truck driver will be adopting a much healthier diet and eating routine.
+This way, as you get used to one batch of suggestions, you can accumulate more — and eventually, every truck driver will be adopting a much healthier diet, water control and eating routine.

 Some Healthy Foods for Truck Drivers